International Women’s Day

 By Elena Campbell, Associate Director of Research, Advocacy & Policy

 For this shift to occur, policy and decision makers must acknowledge a number of realities.
-As we explored in our event co-hosted with the Law and Advocacy Centre for Women last year (click here for podcast of event), these include that:
+As we explored in our event co-hosted with the Law and Advocacy Centre for Women last year, these include that:

 - Many legal and social mechanisms are inadequate for women’s needs and can, in too many instances, compound harm rather than alleviate it.